ampl/mp/doc/source/features-guide.rst

     ampl: option gurobi_options 'alg:numericfocus 3';      ## standard way
     ampl: option gurobi_options 'tech:param "NumericFocus 3"';   ## native

-Additionally, for some solver native options can be read / written from / to files using ``tech:param:read`` and ``tech:param:write``.
+Additionally, for some solvers, native options can be read / written from / to files using ``tech:param:read`` and ``tech:param:write``.

 General features